 The PIR program is designed for the purpose of providing academic support to a select number of participating Virginia Middle and High Schools.
 Host schools are usually diverse, have a high percentage free lunch student population, and desire support for educating students and parents about post-secondary educational opportunities.

 Role of the PIR:

 Faculty members serving as PIRs for the program serve in a selective role as ambassadors for the university and the academic division and must be approved by both the college and academic unit for participation.
 PIRs, their home academic units, and the PIR Program form a partnership in support of the university′s diversity goals.

 Professors and Partner Schools:

 JMU has many dedicated professors and Graduate students, each representing a different discipline who are instrumental to the program.
 They spend at least one day per week visiting one of the partner schools.
-View partnering schools.
+View partnering high schools and middle schools.
 The program also has a relationship with middle schools in Virginia, helping students establish a plan for their future.

 Dr. Michele Kielty, in partnership with Lucy Addison Middle School in Roanoke, was recognized by her colleague, Dr. Karen Santos in this essay.
 Dr. Michele Kielty's work is also noted in this article http://www.psyc.jmu.edu/gradpsyc/features/pir.html

 What Sustains Me Project http://www.jmu.edu/coe/deansoffice/sustains-me/index.shtml features noted work by Chapman Frazier, Cynthia Klevickis and Michele Kielty.